Robert R. Fenichel

 Indoor activities

 I do various odd-job programming for myself, mostly dealing with a series of interlinked Advantage databases that keep track of my business, various household inventories, my photographs, and so on.
-Some of my non-database utilities are described (and available for download) here (I'm also willing to share my ISP-checking program, but be warned that it depends on the Advantage infrastructure).
-The Advantage DB is free for non-commercial use; you can get it from the manufacturer or from me here.
+Some of my utilities are described (and available for download) here.
+The Advantage DB is free for non-commercial use.

-Each of these programs can run from any directory, and each maintains some registry entries (under HKEY_CURRENT_USER\Software\RRF) but no other storage.
+Each of these programs can run from any directory, and most of them maintain some registry entries (under HKEY_CURRENT_USER\Software\RRF) but no other storage outside the Advantage database.
 Each downloadable ZIP file contains the executable file, and most of them include the Delphi source code.

-I had been playing with the persistence-of-vision device produced by Adafruit Industries, and I felt compelled to write a message generator for it.
+I had been playing with the persistence-of-vision device produced by Adafruit Industries, and I felt compelled to write a message generator (not database-dependent) for it.

-Here is a simple database (using the Advantage software described above) for storage and exchange of recipes.
+Here is a simple database for storage and exchange of recipes.

-Every week or two, part of my backup strategy has me copying the entire contents of my data volume (about 10 GB each time) to an external hard drive.
-The accumulated copies are substantially redundant with each other; this provides some additional backup strength, but the disk-space requirements rapidly become onerous.
-With a rolling delay of a year or so, I use my DuplicateFileEliminator (updated 12/04/11) program to cull from the pile; it accepts an old directory tree T1 and a newer directory tree T2, and it deletes from T1 any file that is identical in name, length, and age to a file that is identically placed in T2.
+CrashPlan is now the center of my backup regimen, but for several years part of my strategy was to copy the entire contents of my data volume (13 GB or so each time) to an external hard drive.
+The accumulated copies were substantially redundant with each other; this provided some additional backup strength, but the disk-space requirements rapidly become onerous.
+With a rolling delay of a year or so, I used my DuplicateFileEliminator (updated 2011-12-04; not database-dependent) program to cull from the pile; it accepts an old directory tree T1 and a newer directory tree T2, and it deletes from T1 any file that is identical in name, length, and age to a file that is identically placed in T2.

 I have lately been playing with machine tools; some notes related to that hobby are on pages starting here.

-A hardware-software project that started out as a simple scheme to control lawn watering developed into an elaborate environmental monitoring system that has nothing to do with my lawn at all.
+A hardware-software project that started out as a simple scheme to control lawn watering developed into an elaborate environmental monitoring system (updated 2021-07-01), built around a generic data logger.

 Home